 At St Mary MacKillop College we believe that strong student wellbeing allows for the best possible learning to take place and we are committed to ensuring that every student in our community can thrive.
-We enjoy working in partnership with families to support the growth of our students.
+Our success is enhanced through positive partnerships between staff, students, parents and our community.